limkimhoe/docker-jupyter-mysql-mongo/README.md

 After completion of this setup, it allows you to open or clone code in a local or cloud-hosted Dev Container and take advantage of VS Code's full development feature set.

-We are going to use Alpine Linux for our container, read more at: Minimal Notebook Container Documentation](https://hub.docker.com/r/jupyter/minimal-notebok)
+We are going to use Minimal Jupyter for our container, read more at: Minimal Notebook Container Documentation](https://hub.docker.com/r/jupyter/minimal-notebook)

 ## Setup Steps